Custom metrics

 )

-Define the names of the columns that will be used when submitting values from a dataset:
+Define the names of the columns that are used when submitting values from a dataset.

 from datarobot.models.deployment import CustomMetric